reslp/reproducibility-workshop/day-1/exercise-4-git.rst

      On branch testbranch
      nothing to commit, working tree clean

 First we have to create a branch and give it a name: :bash:`git branch testbranch`.
 Next we need to switch to that branch: :bash:`git checkout testbranch`.
 With :bash:`git status` we can now see that we are working in this new branch.
-Everyting we commit will be committed to this new branch.
+Everything we commit will be committed to this new branch.

 More information `here <https://git-scm.com/docs/git-branch>`_.